evilsocket/opensnitch/wiki/SIEM-integration.md

    Recreating docker-elk-kibana_logstash_1 ... done
    ```

-2. Add logger configuration as explained above to send events to 127.0.0.1 on port 514:
+2. Add the logger configuration as explained above to send events to 127.0.0.1 on port 3333:
 ```json
     "Server": {
         (...)